inkyblackness/deck/resources/README.md

 ### InkyBlackness - Hacker
 This is a low-level file access tool for the console; A better hex-editor if you will.
 One can modify all bytes of the resources in any way.
 One can also crash the game with it.

+### InkyBlackness - Reactor RNG
+This command-line tool randomizes the reactor code of save-game files that specific versions of the "System Shock Enhanced Edition" set to a static value.